apache/cassandra-java-driver/upgrade_guide/README.md

 ## Upgrade guide

+### 4.1.0

+#### Internal API

+`NettyOptions#afterBootstrapInitialized` is now responsible for setting socket options on driver connections (see `advanced.socket` in the configuration).
+If you had written a custom `NettyOptions` for 4.0, you'll have to copy over -- and possibly adapt -- the contents of `DefaultNettyOptions#afterBootstrapInitialized` (if you didn't override `NettyOptions`, you don't have to change anything).

 ### 4.0.0

 Version 4 is major redesign of the internal architecture.
 As such, it is **not binary compatible**